-Instead of getting paid for the hours that you put in as you work with a seller or buyer, you’ll get one fat commission paycheck at settlement.
+Instead of getting paid for the hours that you put in as you work with a seller or buyer, you’ll get one lump sum payment after settlement.
 As soon as the close and funding are completed the commission fees will be released.
 Today’s real estate agents are lucky that direct deposit allows for immediate payment.

 You can’t cash your first commission check until you take the required real estate courses.
 Get started now and you’ll be one step closer to being a paid real estate agent.